 Ursinus College is committed to providing reasonable accommodations to students with disabilities.
 Students with a disability should contact the Directory of Disability Services, Shammah Bermudez, ASAP.
 Mr. Bermudez is located in the Center for Academic Support in the lower level of Myrin Library.
 Please visit this link for more information on the process.
 I will do my best to accommodate your requests, and they will be kept completely confidential.

 schedule.
-On both individual assignments and the larger group assignments, students will lose points at the following rate (unless an excuse from the dean is provided):
+Students will lose points at the following rate (unless an excuse from the dean is provided):